 The Kanzi Reference HMI seamlessly integrates Android into a multi-OS, multi-display digital cockpit.
 The resulting HMI delivers all the benefits of the Android ecosystem without sacrifice.
 Leveraging Kanzi UI and Kanzi Connect, the Kanzi Reference HMI allows automakers to achieve the best possible UX, including high-end graphics, an interactive Android home screen, an animated car menu incorporating a high-quality 3D vehicle model, a “signature” OEM-branded app launcher, and seamless sharing of media and navigation information across all screens.

 The real proof is in the final outcome, which Koivu says the Kanzi Reference HMI ultimately delivers: “A unique user experience true to the automaker’s brand.”

-We will be delivering a follow-up webinar hosted by Car HMI on February 11, 2021, to provide an in-depth, hands-on look at the Kanzi Reference HMI.
-Sign up here to be informed when the registration link becomes available.
+We delivered a follow-up webinar hosted by Car HMI on February 11, 2021, to provide an in-depth, hands-on look at the Kanzi Reference HMI.
+Request access to our 1-hour presentation in full HD below.

 Rightware COO Tero Koivu and CTO Jussi Lehtinen delivered a webinar on "Rapid Multi-Screen HMI Creation with Kanzi and Android Automotive." on February 11.